-The night-time modelled noise level (Lngt) ranges between 60 and 65 decibels within the scheme extents (Scotland's Noise), with levels dropping to between 40 and 45 decibels at the nearest noise sensitive receptor (NSR) (residential property).
+The night-time noise level (Lnight) modelled within the scheme extents ranges between 60 and 65 decibels with noise level ranges dropping to between 50 and 55 decibels for the nearest surrounding Noise Sensitive Receptor (NSR) (residential property) (Scotland's Noise Scotland's Environment).

 The baseline noise and vibration in the scheme extents is primarily influenced by vehicles travelling along the A1 trunk road.
-Secondary sources most likely arise from day-to-day agricultural activities and from motor vehicles travelling along nearby roads.
+Secondary sources are most commonly derived from motor vehicles travelling along local network roads, day-to-day urban, industrial, and agricultural land management activities.